haniker-dev/bedrock-ts-core/README.md

 ## TODO
 - Timestamp: We need Time/Second.ts, etc types
-- Linting for !
 - Remove -1 for TextNoLimit
-- Extract bedrock eslint plugin to npm

 ## Enhancement
 - Enforce no throw